klebgenomics/Kaptive/docs/source/Method.rst

 #.
 Create pieces of the locus on the contig by merging together alignment ranges of expected genes that:

    * Are within the distance of the largest locus in the database.
-   * Do not extend beyond the alignment ranges of the last expected gene (prevents *Klebsiella* K-locus matches to the O-locus, which shares gene orthologs).
+   * Do not extend beyond the alignment ranges of the last expected gene (prevents *Klebsiella* K locus matches to the O locus, which shares gene orthologs).
 #. ``GeneResult`` objects are created from the remaining alignments then evaluated.

 .. _Gene-evaluation: